2014 Badwater 135 Race Rules

 - All race vehicles must meet the minimum requirements of property damage and personal injury liability automobile insurance for the State of California.
 All vehicle drivers must be fully licensed.

-- All racers and the designated Crew Chief for each entrant must attend Racer Check-In.
-Additionally, all racers, their designated Crew Chiefs and exactly 1-2 crew members per racer must attend their assigned Pre-Race Meeting (Meeting 1, 2, or 3, based upon assigned Starting Wave times of 600, 800, or 1000am, respectively).
-Those racers who do not complete the scheduled check-in and attend their assigned meeting will not be allowed to participate.
-No exceptions.
+- All racers and all designated Crew Chiefs must attend Racer Check-In, while all crew members are encouraged to attend.
+Additionally, all racers, their designated Crew Chiefs, and as many crew members as possible must attend the Pre-Race Meeting.
+Those racers and/or their Crew Chiefs who do not complete the scheduled check-in and attend the Pre-Race Meeting will not be allowed to participate.
+No exceptions will be made.

 - All entrants must bring one U.S. dollar (or more) in a sealed envelope to Racer Check-In.
 Please write the runner number on the envelope.
 This envelope will not be returned and the money will be donated to charity.

-- During Racer Check-In, all entrants must display a minimum of four satisfactory reflective vests and eight blinking red lights - which will be worn and utilized by the runner and crew during nighttime periods of the race.
+- During Racer Check-In, all entrants must display a minimum of four satisfactory reflective vests - or 360 degree reflective belts - and eight blinking red lights - which will be worn and utilized by the runner and crew during nighttime periods of the race.
 Runners without satisfactory quality, or quantity, nighttime safety equipment will be required to purchase additional gear at that time, IF any such gear is available.

 - During Racer Check-In, all entrants must display four race-legal vehicle identification signs (details below) for each support vehicle which will support them during the race.

-- No TV, film, or video crew, person, producer, director or other broadcast media representative may accompany or cover any racer or the race itself without the specific written permission of AdventureCORPS, Inc. All film crews must sign a Non-Exclusive Licensing Agreement and, potentially, pay a Rights Fee.
-Additionally, Death Valley National Park and/or the U.S. Forest Service may also require payment of a filming fee and signature of a filming agreement.
+- No TV, film, or video crew, person, producer, director or other broadcast media representative may accompany or cover any racer or the race itself without the specific written permission of AdventureCORPS, Inc. All film crews must sign a Non-Exclusive Licensing Agreement and, in some cases, pay a Rights Fee.
+Additionally, California Department of Transportation and/or the U.S. Forest Service may also require payment of a filming fee and signature of a filming agreement.

 Support Crew and Assistance

 - Runners must progress under their own power without drafting, helping, pushing, supporting, or any other type of physical assistance.
 Runners may not use walking sticks, ski poles, or the like.
 So-called "cooling vests" or other types of artificial / technological cooling systems may not be worn or utilized by race entrants while making forward progress on the race course.
 (More info.)
-Crewmembers may not carry an umbrella or shade cover for a runner.
+Crewmembers may not carry an umbrella or shade cover for a runner while he or she is moving forward on the race course.

 - Runners may not be accompanied by more than one pacer at any given time while making forward progress on the race course.
 Additional crew members that are handing off supplies, or otherwise providing aid, to the runner and/or pacer must be off the roadway at all times (i.e. left of the white line on the shoulder) and may not run along with the runner.
 To be clear: if a runner is moving forward on the race course, NO MORE THAN ONE crew member may also be moving with, or near, the runner at the same time.

 - Runners must not run abreast with other runners or with pacers.
 All running must be single-file.
-Pacers may not run in front of race entrants at any time.
+Pacers may not run in front of, even slightly, race entrants at any time.

 - Crew members may not use illegal drugs, stimulants, or dope, as well as alcohol of any kind, during the race or at any official race events or activities.

-- Runners under the age of 60 may not be accompanied by pacers or moving crew members between Badwater and the Furnace Creek time station.
+- Runners may not be accompanied by pacers or moving crew members until mile 45 at the Lone Pine time station.

 - Wheeled conveyances (other than a motorized support vehicle), including in-line skates, strollers, and bicycles, are prohibited on the course at all times.
 Likewise for hovercrafts and helicopters.
 Runners accompanied by any such conveyance will be disqualified.

 - Support vehicles may not be wider than 78" in width, not counting mirrors, fenders, or bumper which extend beyond the widest part of the actual vehicle body.
 Small Cars, Minivans, and SUVs are recommended.
-Oversize SUVs, vans, and trucks, or other types of oversize vehicles are strongly discouraged, even as a secondary support vehicle.
+Oversize SUVs, vans, and trucks, or other types of oversize vehicles are strongly discouraged.
 Motorhomes, RVs, "SportsMobiles," Sprinter Vans, and all types of Hummers are specifically not allowed.

-- All race vehicles must have highly visible signage on the back of the vehicle stating "CAUTION RUNNERS ON ROAD," as provided by the race organizers at Runner Check-In.
+- All race vehicles must have highly visible signage on the back of the vehicle stating "CAUTION RUNNERS ON ROAD."
+Magnetic reusable signs may be ordered from our sign vendor, or one-time use signs will be provided by the race organizers at Runner Check-In.

-- All support vehicles, including secondary support vehicles, must have their racer's name and race number easily and clearly visible on all four sides.
+- All support vehicles must have their racer's name and race number easily and clearly visible on all four sides.
 The race number must be at least 11" (28cm) tall and the racer's name must be at least 6" (15cm) tall.
 Our suggestion is to order standardized, professionally made signs for this purpose from a specific Los Angeles-based sign shop.
 It is each race entrant's responsibility to create or pay for their vehicle identification signs.
-For those who order the signs from the specified LA sign shop, the race organizers will pick up all ordered signs, bring them to Furnace Creek, and deliver them at Racer Check-In.
+For those who order the signs from the specified LA sign shop, the race organizers will pick up all ordered signs, bring them to Lone Pine, and deliver them at Racer Check-In.
 Order form here.
 Preview of the design here.

 - Vehicle windows may not be blocked or obstructed with any signage, paint, or the like.
-All vehicles will be inspected at the start line at Badwater, and no runner will be allowed to start the race who has any vehicle windows blocked.
+All vehicles must be inspected in Lone Pine, and no runner will be allowed to start the race who has any vehicle windows blocked.
 If a runner support vehicle is found with blocked windows during the race, that runner will be forced to stop and wait while the vehicle's windows are unblocked and signage properly mounted.

 - Vehicles must "leapfrog" the runner at all times.
-Attempt to make each "leapfrog" at least one mile or more in length.
+Each "leapfrog" must be at least two miles or more in length.
 Racers may not be "shadowed" (driving a vehicle at the runner's speed) and vehicles must not "caravan" (drive together, like a train, at any speed).
 Driving may never be at the speed of any racer.
 Driving must be done at the speed of traffic, never slowing down to encourage, talk to, or lend assistance to any racer while moving.
 All assistance must be provided by pedestrian crew members; handing off of supplies from the vehicle is never allowed.

 - Vehicles must be parked completely off the road surface whenever they are stopped (with all four tires right of the white line).
+The doors on the left side of the vehicle must never be opened into the roadway, even momentarily.
+All exiting of the vehicle by active crew members must be from the right side of the vehicle; drivers may exit from left but only if space allows for them to do so without their door opening into the roadway.
+Crew members must not stand on the left side of a parked vehicle (between the road and the vehicle.)
 Many areas of the route have very little shoulder for parking so care must be taken in choosing stopping places.
 When stopping/parking, vehicles may not stop on the left side of the road.
 All stopping/parking must be on the right side of the road, off the roadway.
 From 700pm to 600am each day (night) of the event, at all times while stopped or parked off the road, support vehicles must have their headlights turned off and emergency flashers turned on.

 Safety and Medical Issues